Semur-en-Auxios, France

 And Patrice.

-I will post a blog every two weeks.
+Let’s see if I can write a post every two weeks.
 We’ll see what stories they tell.